7digital/fastly-deploy/README.md

 ## Deployment Verification

 After the new service version has been activated, an optional check can be made against the service URL to ensure that the new VCL has actually taken effect.
-In order to facilitate this, the VCL file must have the following `#DEPLOY` directives present so that additional logic can be injected before the upload:
+In order to facilitate this, the VCL file must have the following `#7D_DEPLOY` directives present so that additional logic can be injected before the upload:

 ```
 sub vcl_recv {
-    #DEPLOY recv
+    #7D_DEPLOY recv
     ...
 }

 sub vcl_error {
-    #DEPLOY error
+    #7D_DEPLOY error
     ...
 }
 ```